glapointe7/CryptoGL/README.txt

 *****MORE TO COME*****
 - Add more block ciphers and stream ciphers.
 - Add algorithm to generate random strings, bytes and bits following the NIST standard.
-- Add Asymmetric ciphers : RSA, Hellman & Merkle knapsack and Diffie-Hellman.
+- Add Asymmetric ciphers : RSA and Diffie-Hellman.
 **********************

 1. Procedure to install GoogleTest (gtest) on your computer ( http://code.google.com/p/tonatiuh/wiki/InstallingGoogleTestForLinux ):